1. Answers

 2. Using Multi-Container Setups with Docker Compose for Local Development

 First, ensure that you have Docker and Pulumi installed on your machine.
-You will also need to install the Pulumi Docker provider.
+You will also need to install the Pulumi Docker provider to manage Docker resources.

 Here’s a step-by-step guide on how to define a multi-container setup with Docker Compose using Pulumi: